9. The Color of Hunger

 Posted on May 11, 2020

 It’s New Year’s Day and the streets look hungover.
 In the backseat, Malcolm and I have loaded in our French artist friends, Bullet and Stephen.
 They hold hands and mutter romantic bits we’d like to understand and mutter.
 Love talk in English sounds infantile.
 I hold Malcolm’s hand when I don’t need two on the wheel.
+We are on the way to Brighton Beach.
 It’s rare for us to travel through New York above ground.

-We park under the subway trestle and zero in on Tashkent, an Uzbekestani grocery store with a block-long buffet: mountains of cold salads, pink borscht, tender cheese blinchiki, coriander-scented Borodinsky bread, dense chicken cutlets, dumplings bulging with lamb and onion.
+We park under the subway trestle and zero in on Tashkent, an Uzbekestani grocery store with a block-long buffet: mountains of cold salads, vats of pink borscht, tender cheese blinchiki, coriander-scented Borodinsky bread, crispy chicken cutlets, dumplings bulging with lamb and onion.
 Our hunger explodes.

 Violet Bundle – http://ninatempleart.com/